-Windows 10 v 1703 includes a new UWP Windows File Explorer app file, that is optimized for Touch devices.
+Windows 10 includes a new UWP Windows File Explorer app file, that is optimized for Touch devices and includes a Dark theme as well.
 This post will show you how to access this hidden Explorer app.
 Now we are not sure if it’s the final version of the File Explorer but it something really interesting to try out.
 It is quite possible that Microsoft intends to make some more changes to it and has therefore not brought it out in the open.

 To access this new hidden File Explorer app in Windows 10, open File Explorer and copy-paste the following folder path in its address bar and hit Enter:

 Here you will see a FileExplorer.exe file.
 If you click on it, nothing will happen.

 To open it, you will have to create its desktop shortcut.
 To do this, go to your Desktop, right-click in an empty space and choose ‘New’ option.
 Next, select ‘Shortcut’ from the list of options displayed.
 In the Create a Shortcut wizard, enter the following in the location field:

 Click Next, give it a name/icon and exit.

 Now when you click on this desktop shortcut, the Universal app version of Windows File Explorer will open.

 You will be able to navigate to all your folder locations and files.

 In the bottom right side, you will see file & folder operation options like Search, Select all, Clear selection, Rename, File properties, Copy To, Move To, Delete, Select, Display Icons or Lost, Sort by, and so on.
 They will appear depending on the relevance.

 Please note that the touch-optimized version of File Explorer introduces some changes.
 For instance, it does away with most interface elements that are originally a part of the regular Windows Explorer.
 You cannot enter a path or location for a file/folder directly, nor you get any option to access file sync services directly, or options to access locations quickly.